anikkk342/ezdownloader/README.md

-# ezdownloader
+# EzDownloader
-simple downloader with ytdlp test project
+simple downloader with ytdlp
+test project for learning